maxstrauch/lisense/README.md

     -l, --licenses              Print a list of used licenses -z, --fail-on-missing       Fails the application with exit code 3 iff there is at least one node_module which cannot be inspected
-    --pedantic                  Checks at some places if data can be confirmed from an other source (e.g. NPM) -h, --help                  output usage information
+    --pedantic                  Checks at some places if data can be confirmed from an other source (e.g. NPM) -w, --whitelist <file>      JSON file to define a White List of allowed licenses and packages (default: false) -h, --help                  output usage information